 Expunction of a Criminal Record

-A court may order a criminal history record of a minor or an adult to be expunged.
+When most people talk about the “expunction of a criminal history record” in Florida, they are referring to the court-ordered expunction.
 As provided in Section 943.0585, F.S., a person can only obtain one court-ordered expunction in their lifetime.

 To qualify for a court-ordered expunction, a person must first obtain a certificate of eligibility from the Florida Department of Law Enforcement (FDLE) pursuant to requirements outlined in ss.
 943.0585(2) or 943.0585(5), F.S.